What you need for baby | A New Parent’s Guide

 Safety kits are critical item that you need for your baby.
 He or she might need medical attention, and you will need to act quick when looking for solutions.

 - Digital thermometer: Any fever can put a baby’s life at risk in the first week.
 An accurate digital thermometer should be part of your medical kit.

-- Essential medicines: Get some baby-friendly essential oils, infant Tylenol, and gas drops.
+- Essential medicines: Get some infant-friendly essential oils, infant Tylenol, and gas drops.

-- Baby monitor: This transmitter-and-receiver gadget helps you keep an eye on your baby from another room.
+- Baby monitor: This transmitter-and-receiver gadget helps you keep an eye on your child from another room.
 Audio models are almost as efficient as the pricey gadgets with video features are.

 - Diaper ointment: The top picks include vitamins A and D. They don’t require a prescription.
 You should use them to prevent potential rashes.

 - Baby nail clippers or scissors: You will need to use safe tools to trim your baby’s nails.